joseflabias/Project1/README.md

-This are the files for the project 1 in the font end web develper treehouse series.
+This are the files for the project 1 in the font end web developer treehouse series.

 "My personal profile page".